kehantan/labbook/docs/protein/bradford.rst

 #.
 Add 10 uL of protein sample into 190 uL of Bradford reagent.
 #.
 Read absorbance at 595 nm.
 #.
-Plug the value into the formula obatined from BSA standard curve.
+Plug the value into the formula (:code:`y=mx+c`) obatined from BSA standard curve.
 Find the corresponding protein concentration from BSA standard curve.
 #.
 If the absorbance value for the protein sample exceeds the range of the BSA standard curve, dilute the protein sample and measure again.

 *Note:* Optimal range of absorbance value for bradford assay should falls between 0.1 and 1.0 for an accurate representation of protein concentration.